 Clean the area from which the preexisting cabinet has been removed.
 Use a degreasing solution designed not to damage or weaken the substrate.
 This removes any built-up gunk from the walls, so the new RV cupboards have a fresh start.

 Attaching the new travel trailer cabinets to studs helps secure them correctly.
 The new cabinets cannot be hung from the paneling on the interior walls.
 Use a stud finder to locate the reinforcing braces inside the walls.

-Mark the locations of the braces with a permanent marker pen, then use a tape measure to transfer those measurements to the back and/or sides of the new cabinet.
-Drill holes approximately 10 inches apart through the lines drawn on the cabinet, using a bit sized to the fasteners you will be using to hang it.
+Mark the locations of the braces with a permanent marker pen, then use a tape measure to transfer those measurements to the back and sides of the new cabinet.
+Drill holes approximately 10 inches apart through the lines drawn on the cabinet, using a bit sized to the fasteners you're using.

 Have an assistant hold the new cabinet in its desired location, then use the permanent marker pen to mark through the drilled holes in the back and sides onto the adjacent surfaces of the RV.
 Drop the cabinet away from the work area, and drill pilot holes in each mark.
 Use the appropriate drill bit for the type of brace you're drilling into, either wood or metal.

 Return the new cabinet to its desired location, again with the help of an assistant, and align the holes in its sides and back with the pilot holes.
 Use wood screws for wooden braces and metal machine screws for metal braces.
 The screws should have rounded heads, not be countersunk, and be no longer than the ones removed from the preexisting cabinet.
 Have all the screws firmly in place before allowing your assistant to release the weight of the cabinet.